 Separately, Wells Fargo Advisors last week reached into Morgan Stanley to hire Joseph Matthew, a 25-year veteran of wirehouses who is based in New Haven, Conn., while Robert W. Baird hired a Morgan Stanley team near Pittsburgh.

 Matthew, who moved on August 4, produced $700,000 on more than $150 million of client assets in the past 12 months at his former branch in New Haven, Conn., according to Wells Fargo.
 The advisor, who began his brokerage career at Prudential Securities, said he could not immediately comment on the motivation for his jump to Wells Fargo Advisors’ private client group.

 Wells has been offering premium signing deals to brokers that, at top production levels, can total three times trailing-12-month revenue.
 They are aimed at replacing more than 1,000 advisors who left after the company’s disclosure of its fake bank account scandal four years ago.

 The Morgan Stanley team that joined Baird in Cranberry Township, Pa., last Friday is led by Steve Fischetti, a 36-year veteran of Shearson Lehman, PaineWebber, Legg Mason and Smith Barney who was most recently a producing branch manager in Upper St. Clair, Pa.
 His team includes fellow advisor C. Shannon Barr, who began his brokerage career in 2008 with Smith Barney, and two client assistants.

-The team was managing more than $280 million, Baird said in a news release.
+The Pittsburgh-area team team was managing or consulting on more than $280 million of client assets at Morgan Stanley, Baird said in a news release.